maxfieldk/TE-Seq/README.md

 # Installation
 ## Create a Snakemake containing Conda environment
   Create a Snakemake Conda environment from which you can run the Snakemake pipeline.
 If your computer / compute cluster uses a workload manager (e.g. slurm) install any workload manager specific Snakemake executor plugins in this environment (e.g. the snakemake-executor-plugin-slurm if your system uses slurm.
 A full listing of the availible plugins is availible at https://snakemake.github.io/snakemake-plugin-catalog/ ).
-If Singularity is not installed on your system already (you can check by running the "singularity version" at the command line) then you should include Singularity in your conda environment.
-The following call will create a snakemake environment for use on a slurm cluster and include singularity:
+If Singularity/Apptainer is not installed on your system already (you can check by running the "singularity version" or "apptainer version at the command line) then you should first install Singularity/Apptainer https://apptainer.org/docs/admin/main/installation.html.
+The following call will create a snakemake environment for use on a slurm cluster:
   ```
-    conda create --name snakemake snakemake snakemake-executor-plugin-slurm singularity
+    conda create --name snakemake snakemake snakemake-executor-plugin-slurm
   ```
-  If you are not able to use Docker/Singularity and/or want to be able to modify environments, you can create all of the environments in the envs/ directory.
+  If you are not able to use Singularity/Apptainer (Singularity/Apptainer is only availible on Linux; for windows you can install Windows Subsystem for Linux - WSL - at https://learn.microsoft.com/en-us/windows/wsl/install) and/or want to be able to modify environments, you can create all of the environments in the envs/ directory.
   ```
    conda env create --file envs/rseqc.yaml
    conda env create --file ...
    ...
   ```
    It will take time and occupy a substantial amount of disk space to recreate all of these environments.
-Using a container is the preferred way to deploy this pipeline.
-I also recommend using the equivalent Mamba command over the Conda command if possible - environment building will proceed much more quickly.
+Using the singularity/apptainer containerized workflow is the preferred way to deploy this pipeline.
+I also recommend using the equivalent Mamba command over the Conda command if possible - environment building will proceed much more quickly. e.g:
   ```
    mamba env create --file envs/rseqc.yaml
   ```